djvaron/Goldbach/README.md

 # Numerical verification of the Goldbach conjecture with parallel computing
-Ada Shaw and Daniel Varon
+Authors: Ada Shaw and Daniel Varon

 ## Introduction
 Goldbach's Conjecture (1742) proposes that every even number greater than 2 can be written as the sum of two prime numbers.
-While a formal proof has yet to be discovered, the conjecture has been verified empirically for even numbers up to 4e18 (Oliveira e Silva et al., 2013).
+While a formal proof has yet to be discovered, the conjecture has been verified empirically for even numbers up to $4\times10^{18}$ (Oliveira e Silva et al., 2013).

 DESCRIBE HOW PROBLEM IS TYPICALLY SOLVED.
 HOW DOES IT SCALE, THEORETICALLY?